 Why do we need to Regenerate?

 In the graphic below (source: Donut Economics and Stockholm Resilience Centre), the green circle in the middle is the safe and sustainable zone for humanity.
-It is where we would be living in balance with the natural world and with more equality in our societies across a range of areas.
+It is where we would be living in balance with the natural world and with more equality in our societies.
 Unfortunately, we have breached many ecological and social boundaries that dramatically impact our well-being and the well-being of the planet.

 All of these social and eco systems need to be regenerated.
 The breached red boundaries need to be brought back into the safe and sustainable green zone.
-And we can only reach the green zone through a process of healing and regeneration.
-Sustainability is no longer enough.
+And we can only reach the green zone through a process of healing and repair.
+Sustainability is no longer enough, we need to regenerate.

-Regeneration is the default mode of life: from the cells in our bodies to a forest after fire.
+Regeneration will come easily to us when we allow it because it is the default mode of life: from the cells in our bodies to a forest after fire.